 A cold, refreshing, and delicious bowl authentic Spanish Gazpacho Andaluz is exactly the kind of meal we need on a sweltering August afternoon.

-I remember the times I have spent walking through the melting heat in southern Spain, feeling absolutely hot and sweaty and definitely not hungry. . not hungry, that is, until I was presented with a bowl of chilled Andalusian Gazpacho.
+I remember the times I have spent walking through the melting heat in southern Spain, feeling absolutely hot and sweaty and definitely not hungry. . not hungry, that is, until I was presented with a bowl of chilled Andalusian Gazpacho (Gazpacho Andaluz).
 Like no Gazpacho I had ever seen before, this soup was smooth, almost creamy, rich with perfectly ripe tomatoes and fruity olive oil, tasting of complex flavours that hinted at other vegetables.

 I ate Gazpacho Andaluz almost every day over two separate trips to Spain and never got tired of it.
 On a third trip to Spain, I finally learned how to make it.
 The recipe has since become a sleeper hit at my Spanish cooking class, and today I will share it with my faithful blog readers.